 SCREEN: Selecting Autocoma > Start.

+Move stage to an area with broken gridsquare [1].
+Confirm transparency of area by taking a single autofocus image[2].
+Open Sherpa UI and select the Energy Filter application [3].
+Click on the Center button in the Zero Loss option to center the zero-loss energy filter slit [4].
+Click on the Tune button in the Isochromaticity option [5].
+Click on the Tune Magnification and Tune Distortions option in the Geometric and Chromatic Distortions [6].

+SCREEN: Select “Square Selection”, right click on broken square and select “Move stage to Grid Square”

+SCREEN: Select “Preparation” > Autofocus preset > Acquire and confirm nothing is in view.

 SCREEN: Opening Sherpa UI>selecting Energy Filter

-Click on the Center button in the Zero Loss option to center the zero-loss energy filter slit [1].
-Click on the Tune button in the Isochromaticity option [2].
-Click on the Tune Magnification and Tune Distortions option in the Geometric and Chromatic Distortions [3].

 SCREEN: Clicking on Zero Loss>Center.

 SCREEN: Clicking: Isochromaticity>Tune